guerakun/udacity-advds-project1/README.md

 3. How is airbnb trending between 2020 and 2023 using total number of listing, total number of listing a host has (if available in both 2020 and 2023), and number of new hosts (only available in 2023 but not in 2020) as a percentage of the whole 2023 data.

-Kaggle data URL: https://www.kaggle.com/datasets/kritikseth/us-airbnb-open-data/data zip code to neighborhood: https://simplemaps.com/data/us-neighborhoods
+Kaggle data URL: https://www.kaggle.com/datasets/kritikseth/us-airbnb-open-data/data

+Zip code to neighborhood: https://simplemaps.com/data/us-neighborhoods